30cl/remote-pc-power-on/readme.md

 ## Configure Home Assistant

 I use the Home Assistant app on my phone to controll the device.
 Feel free to use whatever you want.
-Even brower bookmarks will work.
+Even browser bookmarks will work.

-This is the configuraiton i used:
+This is the configuration I used:
 ```yaml
 # These are to create buttons without any state (perfect for reset)
 input_button: